-As firms from around the globe seek to expand their operations, they are increasingly turning to the services of accountants, lawyers, B2B market research companies, and other professional advisers.
-The importance of these service firms for international business has been recognized by a number of researchers (e.g., Cantwell et. al, 2010).
+Firms from around the globe are seeking to expand their operations.
+As a result, they are increasingly turning to the services of accountants, lawyers, B2B market research companies, and other professional advisers.
+The importance of these service firms for international B2B relationships has been recognized by a number of researchers (e.g., Cantwell et. al, 2010).

-However, there is little systematic knowledge about how these service firms operate internationally and what role they play in the internationalization process of their clients.
+However, there is little systematic knowledge about how these service firms operate internationally.
+There’s also little knowledge about what role they play in the internationalization process of their clients.
+There exists little widespread knowledge of B2B relationships across cultures.
 This article uses data from interviews with partners from eight professional service firms operating in China to provide insights into how these firms operate internationally and what role they play in the internationalization process of their clients.
 The article also highlights some key issues that arise when conducting research on this topic.

 Hofstede’s Cultural Dimensions Model

-The first real attempt to understand culture as a set of variables was by the Dutch social scientist Hofstede, who in the 1970s devised a study of business managers and their values.
+The first real attempt to understand culture as a set of variables was by the Dutch social scientist Hofstede.
+In the 1970s, Hofstede devised a study of business managers and their values.
 He found that different cultures had different values.
 An American manager was likely to value individualism, whereas a Japanese manager would be more likely to value group harmony.